zitadel/zitadel/docs/docs/legal/service-description/billing.md

 Custom domains mean domains that you can configure to reach your ZITADEL instance.
 By default ZITADEL creates a custom domain for you when creating new instances.
-Each additional custom domain is charged.
+Besides the included amount each additional custom domain is charged.

 ## Payment cycle